 Living Willow Maintenance

-Living Willow maintenance requirements are faily minimal.
-The live willow rods are planted without roots, but have fully formed root buds which will grow when in contact with moisture/soil.
+Living Willow maintenance requirements are fairly minimal.
+Although we plant the live willow rods without roots, they have fully formed root buds which will grow when in contact with moisture/soil.

 – In the winter of planting, check soil is in contact with the willow at all times.
-Willow rods are well heeled in on planting, but should be checked and re-heeled after periods of heavy frost.
+Although we thoroughly heel-in the Willow rods on planting, they should be checked and re-heeled after periods of heavy frost.

 – If prolonged dry periods occur in the spring/summer, watering is essential.
-The willows are planted ½ metre deep and water should get down this far to encourage deep rooting and long-term drought resistance.
+We plant the willows ½ metre deep and therefore water should get down this far to encourage deep rooting and long-term drought resistance.
 Hence it is necessary to water copiously, once or twice a week only.
 Sprinkling the surface will lose much water to evaporation and encourage surface rooting.

 – Willow will grow vigorously given the above conditions.
-This growth can be carefully woven in as it becomes long enough to create a dense leaf covering over the dome in 2-3 years.
-Alternatively, it can be trimmed up to three times a year.
-If a “harvest” of rods is required, rods can be grown untrimmed until leaf fall in water.
+You can carefully weave this top growth in, as it becomes long enough to create a dense leaf covering over the dome in 2-3 years.
+Alternatively, you can trim it up to three times a year.
+Or, if a “harvest” of rods is required, rods can be grown untrimmed until leaf fall in water.
 These long rods can then be cut back to the original structure and used to create other fantastic structures!
-Willows should be cut at least once a year.
+In any event, Willows should be cut at least once a year.

-– Where rods cross, they are bound tightly with natural fibre twine.
-The twine should rot in 2-3 years, after which the rods should have grafted together.
-If growth is vigorous from year one, twine may be absorbed into the willow is it grows.
+– Where rods cross, we bind them tightly with natural fibre twine.
+The twine should then rot in 2-3 years, after which the rods should have grafted together.
+However if growth is vigorous from year one, twine may be absorbed into the willow as it grows.
 If this begins to happen, affected ties should be cut away.

 Living Willow Maintenance Service

 I can offer an annual maintenance service comprising weaving in and tying in and formative pruning – please contact me to discuss.